spron-in/mcp-everest/README.md

 python mcp_client.py
 ```

-This will output the tools available in the MCP server.
-Script can be easily altered.
+This is the example of how Large Language Model can talk to an MCP and use its tools.
+Read more in the [blog post](https://spron.in/blog/tpost/iksv5fzx91-fun-with-mcp-and-percona-everest).

 ## Future Development